SteMak/be_positive_public/README.md

 Also, you can look at another's account by link https://haher.live/account_ACCOUNT_ADDRESS

-**On any page with haha tokens you can press "Play All" button to play all laugh records parallelly (the button is located on the top of page)**
+**On any page with haha tokens, you can press "Play All" button to play all laugh records parallelly (the button is located on the top of the page)**

 ## For developers